infor-cloud/xtendm3/docs/documentation/api-specification/micaller-api.md

 ## Features
 ### MI Call
-There are 2 kinds of MI Call methods to be used: one with parameters and one without
+There are two kinds of MI Call methods to be used: one with parameters and one without them.

 #### 1. Without parameters <br>
 Example: